The Split Squad: Tours

 The Split Squad has performed at both the 2013 and 2014 South By Southwest music festivals.
 From Nov.
 9 - Nov.
 15, 2013 the band launched the "West Of Wherever Tour 2013" with The Fleshtones, touring cities in California, Seattle WA, Vancouver BC Canada, ending with a Big Bang-Up in Portland OR.
 From early March through late April 2014, the band played venues on the East Coast, with appearances at SXSW sandwiched between.
 This tour included a live performance on the Evan "Funk" Davies show in the studios of WFMU.
 Their 13 date "Summer 2014 Tour", from July 3 - August 3, 2014, starting in the Midwest, then touring up the East Coast, the Mid-Atlantic, and Toronto and Hamilton, ON Canada.
 The early (July 3–6) Split Squad shows on this tour had Florent Barbier on drums, as Burke was on tour with Blondie.
-Linda Pitmon, like Barbier, also fills in on drums when Burke is unavailable.
+Linda Pitmon, like Barbier, also filled in on drums when Burke was unavailable.
 The band had a short tour of the Northeast in the Spring of 2015 and has begun touring again in the Winter of 2016, as discussed below.
 Reviews of their shows have been uniformly positive.